bitofmind/swift-model/README.md

 > This has been popularized by the [swift-dependency](https://github.com/pointfreeco/swift-dependencies) package which SwiftModel integrates with.

-You define a dependency type by conforming to DependencyKey where you provide a default value:
+You define a dependency type by conforming it to DependencyKey where you provide a default value:

 ```swift
 import Dependencies